KhoronusFork/minimalRL/README.md

 Additional models from pull requests.
 Credit at the top of the file.

+## Original version - for gym (CPU)
+original_gym
+The code requires gym==0.19.0
+Please check the readme.md in the folder for more information.

+## Original version - adapted for gymnasium (CPU)
+Updated the code to work with gymnasium package.
+Only ppo-continuous and sac are updated.

+## MinimalRL
+A different implementation of popular RL algorithms.

 ## Not completed
 ppo-continuous, ppo-continuous-improved: Termination is hard to reach in short amount of time. r2d2 : Contiguous error.
 TODO: Fix